aeszyman/athletes-of-piety/papers/research-project.md

 Internet websites do not count, but online materials accessed through research databases such as JSTOR do.
 * **printed** (at least five)
 * requested through the **interlibrary loan** (at least one)

+## Outline

+The outline has to include the following elements:
+1) thesis statement
+2) topic sentences for each paragraph

+If you have questions above thesis statement or topic sentences, consult the required rext by Kate L. Turabian, visit the Writing Center, or speak with me.